harrygav/emma/emma-cogadb/README.md

 Recommended system: Ubuntu 16.04 or higher (14 should work as well).

-Following steps should guide through the installation and basic configuration for running the emma-cogadb tests.
+The following steps should guide you through the installation and basic configuration for running the `emma-cogadb` tests.

 ## Clone the Repository